Skip to article frontmatterSkip to article content

 f^(x+h)f^(x)h=f(x+h)f(x)h+Cuh=f(x)+12hf(ξ)+Cuh\begin{aligned} \frac{\hat{f}(x+h) - \hat{f}(x)}{h} &=& \frac{f(x+h) - f(x)}{h} + \frac{C\uround}{h} \\ &=& f'(x) + \half h f''(\xi) + \frac{C\uround}{h} \end{aligned}

-The error consists of discretization error and round-off error.
 As h0h \to 0, the discretization error decreases but the round-off error increases.
 There is an optimum value of hh for which the total error is minimized, given by

 hopt=(2Cuf)12h_{opt} = \left( \frac{2C \uround}{f''} \right)^\half

-For the above finite difference approximation, the optimum step size h=O(u)h = O(\sqrt{\uround}).
+For the above finite difference approximation, the optimum step size h=O(u)=O(107)h = O(\sqrt{\uround}) = \order{10^{-7}}.
 Based on this analysis, we can modify the secant method as follows.
 If

 xkxk1>xk1+xk2u|x_k - x_{k-1}| > \left| \frac{x_{k-1} + x_k}{2} \right| \sqrt{\uround}

 use the gkg_k as given above.
-Otherwise
+Otherwise, use the finite difference approximation

 gk=f(xk+h)f(xk)h,h=xkug_k = \frac{f(x_k + h) - f(x_k)}{h}, \qquad h = |x_k| \sqrt{\uround}

-6Complex step method
+3.5.6Complex step method

 We can take a complex step instead of a real step.
 Taylor expansion with a small complex step yields